PCI Express: PCI Express 3.0

-On 18 November 2010, the PCI Special Interest Group officially published the finalized PCI Express 3.0 specification to its members to build devices based on this new version of PCI Express.
+On 18 November 2010, the PCI-SIG officially published the finalized PCI Express 3.0 specification to its members to build devices based on this new version of PCI Express.

 PCI Express 3.1

 In September 2013, PCI Express 3.1 specification was announced for release in late 2013 or early 2014, consolidating various improvements to the published PCI Express 3.0 specification in three areas: power management, performance and functionality.
 It was released in November 2014.

 PCI Express 4.0

 On 29 November 2011, PCI-SIG preliminarily announced PCI Express 4.0, providing a 16 GT/s bit rate that doubles the bandwidth provided by PCI Express 3.0 to 31.5 GB/s in each direction for a 16-lane configuration, while maintaining backward and forward compatibility in both software support and used mechanical interface.
 PCI Express 4.0 specs also bring OCuLink-2, an alternative to Thunderbolt.
-OCuLink version 2 has up to 16 GT/s (16 GB/s total for x8 lanes), while the maximum bandwidth of a Thunderbolt 3 link is 5 GB/s.
+OCuLink version 2 has up to 16 GT/s (16 GB/s total for ×8 lanes), while the maximum bandwidth of a Thunderbolt 3 link is 5 GB/s.

-In June 2016 Cadence, PLDA and Synopsys demoed PCIe 4.0 physical-layer, controller, switch and other IP blocks at the PCI SIG’s annual developer’s conference.
+At the 2016 PCI-SIG Developers Conference, Cadence, PLDA, and Synopsys demonstrated their development of PCIe 4.0 physical layer, controller, switch, and other IP blocks.

 Mellanox Technologies announced the first 100 Gbit/s network adapter with PCIe 4.0 on 15 June 2016, and the first 200 Gbit/s network adapter with PCIe 4.0 on 10 November 2016.

 In August 2016, Synopsys presented a test setup with FPGA clocking a lane to PCIe 4.0 speeds at the Intel Developer Forum.
 Their IP has been licensed to several firms planning to present their chips and products at the end of 2016.

 On the IEEE Hot Chips Symposium in August 2016 IBM announced the first CPU with PCIe 4.0 support, POWER9.

 PCI-SIG officially announced the release of the final PCI Express 4.0 specification on 8 June 2017.
 The spec includes improvements in flexibility, scalability, and lower-power.

 On 5 December 2017 IBM announced the first system with PCIe 4.0 slots, Power AC922.